Fees and Bursaries

 Bursary Eligibility

-The School offers bursary awards to those parents whose income is such that they would not otherwise be able to pay the full fees.
 Awards are made at the discretion of the Headmaster in consultation with the Bursar and in accordance with the policy agreed by the Board of Governors.
-The awards are based on the degree of assistance required, determined by a declaration of income and assets.

 How to apply for a Bursary Assisted Place

 If you wish to be considered for a Bursary Assisted Place please contact the Registrar, Mrs Sheer.
-On receipt of a pupil’s Registration Form, parents will be sent a Confidential Statement of Financial Circumstances form, which should be returned to the Bursar, Mrs Stapleton.
+On receipt of a pupil’s Registration Form, parents will be sent a Confidential Statement of Financial Circumstances form, which should be returned to the Bursar, Mrs Stapleton by the end of the calendar year preceding entry.
 The request for a bursary will be considered as part of the application process.
-Bursary awards will be notified in writing.
+Bursary awards will be notified in writing during the following Lent Term.

 Parents will be provided with explanatory notes in order to help them complete the Confidential Statement of Financial Circumstances form.